This disease is inherited in an autosomal recessive fashion.

 Unlike classic galactosemia, which is caused by a deficiency of galactose-1-phosphate uridyltransferase, galactokinase deficiency does not present with severe manifestations in early infancy and is relatively benign.

-Infants with galactokinase deficiency may present with failure to develop a social smile due to infantile cataracts.
+Infants with galactokinase deficiency may present with a failure to develop a social smile due to infantile cataracts.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.